 Interested applicants must submit three letters of recommendation.
 GRE scores are not required.

 Students intending to pursue the Actuarial Sciences Graduate Certificate must have three semesters of calculus, a course in linear algebra (equivalent to MATH 203 Linear Algebra), a calculus-based course in probability (equivalent to MATH 351 Probability), and statistics (equivalent to MATH 352 Statistics).
-Completion of the SOA Exam P is also sufficient preparation for the certificate program.
+Passing the ﬁrst professional exam, i.e. the SOA Probability Exam, is also sufﬁcient preparation for the certiﬁcate program.

 For policies governing all graduate programs, see AP.6 Graduate Policies.